 Life Cycle 2020 @ Collie

-Due to upheavals in our social system, the committee has opted for a modified event this year, assuming that we are able to proceed with it.
-The current choice of dates is 31 October and 1 November.
-We will make a final decision to proceed or postpone later, hopefully in late September.
+Due to upheavals in our social system, the committee has opted for a modified event this year.
+The dates are 31 October and 1 November.

-There will be a $10 payment required to confirm your serious interest.
+There will be a $10 payment required to confirm your place.
 This will be deducted from your registration once the event is confirmed.
 If the event has to be cancelled, you will receive a tax receipt for the $10 payment.
-Expressions of interest will be important to assist us with what may become a short time frame for organising final details.

 You will note that this is only 2 days on a weekend.
 The full nomination fee will be $200 and, in recognition of the financial difficulties of many people and businesses, we ask riders to aim for a minimum fundraising target of $200.